twarbelow/viewing_party/DTR.md

  - Review the project documentation, establish a milestone schedule, and see if it makes more sense to divide and conquer or to work together.

 How will we overcome obstacles?
- - Lito: Bring up problems as they arise, not till it’s too late.
+ - Lito: Bring up problems as they arise, not when it’s too late.
 Assume positive intent.
  - Taija: Be proactive about paired programming.

 What do you need (resources, environment, communication) to do your best work?